Wedding Tips- Your Photography Timeline

 Here are my top tips!

 Let's start off with the main one!
 Being on time is very untraditional for a bride and I get that!
-However, it is very important to be in control of how late you turn up rather than having a frantic cross country rally to your local church.
+However, it is very important to be in control on what time you turn up rather than having a frantic cross country rally to your local church.
 Give yourself a 15 minute window for small things that can hold you up.
 For example, fixing your hair piece that has decided it doesn’t want to come to the ceremony with you!

 I could list so many little things that happen in that 15 minutes before leaving, but I think this is what makes a wedding day, so don’t stress, just make sure you have given yourself time!